WBYD-CD: History

-In mid-2001, WANT-TV was renamed to Live Auction Television, and its hours were reduced to three days a week (Friday, Saturday, and Sunday) from 7 PM to 1 am.
+In mid-2001, WANT-TV was renamed to Live Auction Television, and its hours were reduced to three days a week (Friday, Saturday, and Sunday) from 7 p.m. to 1 a.m.
 Also, WONT ended its affiliation with ACN, and became an affiliate of the Shop at Home Network.

 In 2002, the show was renamed Auction Live, and started being simulcast on its sister stations at the time, WIIC-LP and WPTG-LP.
 During this time, the station changed its callsign from WONT-LP to WBYD-CA, and became a Class A station.

 In August 2002, Auction Live went on hiatus due to declining sales of merchandise on the show.
 It returned two months later, but the show ceased airing by the end of 2002.

-WBYD-CA then began showing limited locally originated programming, including a local talk show created by the Pittsburgh-based band American metal.
+WBYD-CA then began showing limited locally originated programming, including a local talk show created by the Pittsburgh-based band American Metal.

 In 2005, the owner of the Eastland Mall, Benderson Development, announced the mall was going to be demolished, and cancelled the leases of all the remaining tenants, including WBYD.
 The station was moved to a trailer next to the broadcast tower of PBS member station WQED (channel 13).

 WBYD-CA requested and was granted by the FCC a STA to go silent in early 2013 for financial reasons, since the owner of the station at the time (Abacus Television) was unable to build digital facilities at the same time paying to operate the analog facilities.
 On May 15, 2015, the station returned to the air, initially rebroadcasting the feed of HSN affiliate WOSC-CD (channel 61), on its new channel, channel 39.
 In August 2015, it started broadcasting Jewelry TV on its main channel 39.1, and added 39.2 shortly afterwards, which is a subchannel of infomercials.

 WBYD-CA was owned by Abacus Television until it was sold, along with four other TV stations, to Fifth Street Enterprises in April 2015.

 On February 24, 2023, Bridge Media Networks (the parent company of 24/7 headline news service NewsNet, backed by 5-hour Energy creator Manoj Bhargava) announced it would acquire WBYD-CD for an undisclosed purchase price.
-Upon completion of the transaction, it will be Bhargava's first TV station property in the state of Pennsylvania.
+Upon completion of the transaction, WBYD-CD became Bhargava's first TV station property in the state of Pennsylvania; the sale was consummated on March 31.

-Technical information
+In August 2024, NewsNet ceased operations and WBYD-CD moved ShopHQ to its main channel.

+In June 2025, due to ShopHQ ceasing operations, Binge TV took its place.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: